 In this article we are going to look at what email program an web browser incompatibilities arise when you migrate from using the “old standard:” TLS v1.0+ and the ciphers recommend by NIST 800-52r1 to using either TLS v1.0+ and the new NIST 800-52r2 ciphers or TLS v1.2+ and the new NIST 800-52r2 ciphers.

-- PCI requires that servers that need to be PCI complaint use only TLS v1.1+ (which really means v1.2+) by the end of June, 2018.
+- PCI required that servers that need to be PCI complaint use only TLS v1.1+ (which really means v1.2+) by the end of June, 2018.

-- NIST 800-52r2 is in draft, but its updated cipher list removes many ciphers from revision 1 that are now considered “weak” and introduces a number of new, better ciphers.
-Administrators should be moving towards NIST 800-52r2 cipher support as a best practice.
+- NIST 800-52r2 updated its recommended cipher list and remove many ciphers from revision 1 that are now considered “weak” and introduced a number of new, better ciphers.
+Administrators should be using NIST 800-52r2 cipher support as a best practice.

-- Organizations that require HIPAA compliance should also follow the NIST guidelines and prepare NIST 800-52r2 support and, where possible, eventually eliminate pre-TLS 1.2 support.
+- Organizations that require HIPAA compliance should also follow the NIST guidelines and prepare NIST 800-52r2 support and, where possible, support TLS v1.3 and eventually eliminate pre-TLS 1.2 support.
 See: What level of TLS is required for HIPAA compliance?